cern-fts/gfal2-util/README.md

 #### gfal-bringonline
 Perform a staging operation on the given SURL.

+#### gfal-archivepoll
+Perform an archive polling operation on a given SURL.

 #### gfal-cat
 Equivalent to cat.
 Print into the standard output the content of the requested file